vinaya » pli-tv-pvr » Parivāra

 atikhuddakaṁ sīmaṁ sammannati, atimahatiṁ sīmaṁ sammannati, khaṇḍanimittaṁ sīmaṁ sammannati, chāyānimittaṁ sīmaṁ sammannati, animittaṁ sīmaṁ sammannati, bahisīme ṭhito sīmaṁ sammannati, nadiyā sīmaṁ sammannati, samudde sīmaṁ sammannati, jātassare sīmaṁ sammannati, sīmāya sīmaṁ sambhindati, sīmāya sīmaṁ ajjhottharati—

-They establish a zone that is too small; they establish a zone that is too large; they establish an incomplete zone; they establish a zone with shade as a zone marker; they establish a zone without zone markers; they establish a zone while standing outside it; they establish a river as a zone; they establish an ocean as a zone; they establish a lake as a zone; they establish a zone that merges with an existing zone; they establish a zone that encloses an existing zone.
+(1) they establish a zone that is too small; (2) they establish a zone that is too large; (3) they establish an incomplete zone; (4) they establish a zone with a shadow as a zone marker; (5) they establish a zone without zone markers; (6) they establish a zone while standing outside it; (7) they establish a zone in a river; (8) they establish a zone in an ocean; (9) they establish a zone in a lake; (10) they establish a zone that merges with an existing zone; (11) they establish a zone that encloses an existing zone.

 imehi ekādasahi ākārehi sīmato kammāni vipajjanti.